pavanratnakar/srpl/README.md

 - you're now good to run tests/lint

 *get the source*
-- if you're reading this, you probably have it. else - svn co $ > svn+ssh://svn.corp.yahoo.com/yahoo/properties/maps/trunk/myc
+- if you're reading this, you probably have it. else - svn co $ > svn+ssh://svn.corp.yahoo.com/yahoo/properties/maps/trunk/srpl

 *setup*
-- $ > cd myc
+- $ > cd srpl
 - $ > npm install

 *that's it!*
-- to see all available options, $ > node scripts/myc-js --help
+- to see all available options, $ > node scripts/srpl-js --help

 todo - filesystem fixes.